gunayus/elastic-workshop/README.md

 }
 ```

-this will produce only two tokens :
+this will produce only three tokens :

 ```
 {